open-data/oc_search/README.md

 9. Create the Django, OCS2, and Celery database tables.

-   In the settings.py file set the appropriate database settings and create the database tables.
+   In the settings.py file set the appropriate database settings and create the database tables using the Django command-line management tool.
-   OCS2 has been tested with PostgreSQL 13.
+   OCS2 has been tested with PostgreSQL 13 and SqLite 3.

    - `python manage.py makemigrations search`
    - `python manage.py sqlmigrate search 0001`
    - `python manage.py migrate`

-   Downloading search results makes use of a Celery background worker that offloads the process for generating large CSV files that contain the data found for a given search from the main Django web application.
+10. (Optional) Downloading search results makes use of a Celery background worker that offloads the process for generating large CSV files that contain the data found for a given search from the main Django web application.
 To set up [Celery for Django](https://pypi.python.org/pypi/django-celery-results/) run the provided database migrations.